How your iOS device is managed

-Your administrator might maintain a list of work apps for you to install on your device.
+Your administrator might maintain a list of corporate apps for you to install on your device.
 You can access these apps from the Google Device Policy app and install them for free.
-Your administrator can decide whether you can:
+Your administrator can remove corporate apps and associated data from your device.
+They can also decide whether you can:

-- Use work apps to open your personal documents.
+- Use corporate apps to open your personal documents.

-- Open documents created in work apps in your other personal apps.
+- Open documents created in corporate apps in your other personal apps.

-- Share documents created in work apps with Apple AirDrop®.
+- Share documents created in corporate apps with Apple AirDrop®.
 You can still use AirDrop for your personal documents.

-- Store documents created in work apps with iCloud.
+- Store documents created in corporate apps with iCloud.
 You can still use iCloud for your personal documents.

-- Use your mobile data to go online with managed apps, including while roaming.
+- Use your mobile data to go online with corporate apps, including while roaming.

 Note: Your device can't be backed up or synced without your permission.